Importing country requirements

 An import permit is required.

-Contact the Malaysian Department of Veterinary Services for information about the process required to import animals into Malaysia from Australia.
+Malaysian Department of Veterinary Services for information about the process required to import animals into Malaysia from Australia.

 - Where an importing country issues an import permit, the exporter must ensure the animal meets any requirements in the permit.